⚠️ CAUTION — With Conditions — Potato

 ✅ Reality: Cooking changes texture and can reduce some compounds, but the core concern with potato — primarily its effect on digestion or specific organ systems — often persists.
 Cooking also does not neutralise toxic compounds like thiosulfates (onion/garlic family) or oxalates.
 Check the preparation guide in this article carefully.

-"When Indian pet parents ask me about potato, the most important thing I tell them is to focus on preparation and quantity, not just safety classification.
+"With potato, the factors that matter most are preparation and quantity — not just the safety rating.
 Safe-versus-caution is half the answer; serving size and frequency are the other half.
 Begin with the katori amounts here, then fine-tune by your dog's reaction."

 Sources & References